Runtime Tools

 Behavior

 Section titled “Behavior”- Load entity: Read the entity JSON file from its storage path.
-Raise
+Error if not found.

 merge: true(default), shallow-mergedatainto the existing entity.
 Existing fields not present indataare preserved.
 Ifmerge: false, replace all fields except immutable base fields. - Auto-update timestamp: Set